Skip to content

 GitHub Actions Integration

-Probe can be integrated into your GitHub workflow to automate responses to issues and pull requests, acting as an AI assistant powered by code context.
-This allows Probe to help answer questions about issues or review code changes directly within GitHub.
+Probe can be integrated into your GitHub workflow to automate responses to issues and pull requests, and even implement code changes, acting as an AI assistant powered by code context.
+This allows Probe to help answer questions, review code, or make modifications directly within GitHub.

-This example workflow demonstrates how to set up Probe to respond to commands in issue comments and newly opened pull requests or issues.
+This example workflow demonstrates how to set up Probe to respond to commands in issue comments and newly opened pull requests or issues without modifying code.

 yaml